Biswa96/wslbridge2/README.md

 ## How to use

 Download the released stable binaries from [Release page][3].
-Or to test nightly builds, download the wslbridge2.zip from this [Appveyor project link][5].
+Or to test nightly builds, download the build artifacts from [GitHub Actions](https://github.com/Biswa96/wslbridge2/actions).
 Here are some info about the directories of this project.

 ### samples: sample C code using Hyper-V sockets